elchininet/home-assistant-javascript-templates/README.md

 If some entity was not reached in the template code because it was inside a condition that never met, then it will not be tracked, so if its state changes it will not trigger the `renderingFunction` again.
 Only those entities that were called during the rendering using [states](#states), [is_state](#is_state), [state_attr](#state_attr), [is_state_attr](#is_state_attr), [has_value](#has_value) [entities](#entities), [entity_prop](#entity_prop), [is_entity_prop](#is_entity_prop) or [device_id](#device_id) will be included.

 This method will return a function.
 When this function is executed, the tracking of that template/rendering function is removed and subsecuent changes in the entities of the template will not call the `renderingFunction`.

+>[!NOTE]
+>This method accepts an optional third parameter with extra variables.
+These variables will be appended to [the global variables](#variables).

 #### cleanTracked